DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 ```
 ![](./screenshots/MV2ADB_screenshots/enc_pass.png)

-  *Note -: If you get an error saying it cannot find the command, you may have to run the mv2adb.bin without any parameters to first initialize it! (./mv2adb.bin)*
+  *Note: If you get an error saying it cannot find the command, you may have to run the mv2adb.bin without any parameters to first initialize it! (./mv2adb.bin)*